Get insider access

 2. Best Wireless Bluetooth Headphones Under $100 For Calls

-If you want headphones for video calls or online meetings, the JBL Tune 760NC Wireless are the best Bluetooth headphones for calls under $100 we've tested.
-While our top pick is better for most uses, you may prefer these if you use your headphones for many calls and prioritize mic performance.
-Their integrated mic does a better job of capturing your voice and making you sound clear and natural on the phone.
+If you want headphones for video calls or online meetings, the JBL Tune 760NC are the best Bluetooth headphones for calls under $100 we've tested.
+Although their price fluctuates a lot, and the Anker Soundcore Life Q30 Wireless are better for most use cases, they're still worth considering if you can get them for a deal, thanks to their mic performance.
+Their integrated mic better captures your voice and makes you sound clear and natural on the phone.
 It has decent noise handling, so moderate background noise won't interfere with your call.
-However, they won't do a great job with loud noises like bus engines.
+However, they won't do a very good job with loud noises like subways screeching to a halt.

 See our review

-3. Best Bluetooth Headphones Under $100 For Low Latency
+3. Best Wireless Bluetooth Headphones Under $100 For Low Latency

-If you've been annoyed by audio syncing issues watching videos on your phone, you might be looking for the Razer Opus X Wireless.
-Their ANC feature isn't nearly as effective as the Anker Soundcore Life Q30 Wireless'.
-However, unlike other picks on this list, they have a dedicated 'Gaming Mode' to help lower latency over Bluetooth.
-With this mode activated, you won't encounter lip-syncing issues on Android or iOS devices, whether you're playing a mobile game or video chatting.
+If you've been annoyed by audio-video sync issues while playing games, you might be looking for the Razer Opus X Wireless.
+Their active noise cancellation is less effective than the Anker Soundcore Life Q30 Wireless'.
+However, unlike other picks on this list, the Razer have a dedicated 'Gaming Mode' to help lower latency over Bluetooth, whether playing a mobile game or video calling.
 They have a comfortable fit, and their control system allows you to adjust calls and music on the fly.
+If lime green isn't your color, you can pick them up in a pink or white colorway.

-They have a somewhat neutral sound profile out of the box, although a bump in their high-bass adds boom and warmth to mixes.
+They have a somewhat flat sound profile out of the box, although a bump in their high-bass adds boom and warmth to mixes.
 Their companion app offers EQ presets to help you change their sound to your liking.
-Thanks to their ANC system, they can block out ambient chatter and the whirl of standing fans, but they struggle to cut down car engine rumbles, so they won't be ideal for commuting or traveling.
-The manufacturer advertises them to last 30 hours with their ANC on, and we measured over double that, which gives them the longest continuous battery life of all the headphones listed here.
+Thanks to their ANC system, they can reduce ambient chatter and the whirl of standing fans, but they struggle to cut down car engine rumble, so they won't be ideal for commuting or traveling.
+The manufacturer advertises their battery life to last 30 hours with their ANC on, but we measured over double that, ensuring you have enough power to get you from point A to B without needing a recharge.

 See our review

-4. Best Over-Ear Headphones With LDAC Support Under $100
+4. Best Wireless Bluetooth Headphones With LDAC Support Under $100

-If sound quality is a priority, the best headphones under $100 we've tested are the Anker Soundcore Life Q35 Wireless.
+If you're on a budget but still want to listen to high-quality music, the best headphones we've tested are the Anker Soundcore Life Q35 Wireless.
 These headphones are the next generation of the Anker Soundcore Life Q30 Wireless.
-While they don't perform quite as well in some ways, audiophiles might prefer them because they support LDAC, Sony's codec for streaming higher-resolution audio over Bluetooth.
-They have a bass-heavy sound profile with intense rumble and punch, but it's not as boomy as the Q30's, so mixes aren't as muddy out-of-the-box.
-Their sound can also be customized with a graphic EQ and presets in the companion app.
+While they don't perform as well as their predecessor in some ways, they support LDAC, which is Sony's codec for streaming Hi-Res audio over Bluetooth.
+Their sound profile is more bass-heavy than flat, but it's not as boomy as the Q30's, so mixes aren't as muddy out of the box.
+Better still, you can customize their sound to your liking via the graphic EQ and presets in the companion app.

 They're sturdy and have a comfortable fit for most people, meaning you can wear them for hours without fatigue.
-Their roughly 44 hours of continuous battery life means you don't need to recharge every day, and they support multi-device pairing, meaning you can stay connected with your phone and computer at the same time.
+Their roughly 44-hour battery life means you don't need to recharge every day, and they support multi-device pairing, meaning you can stay connected with your phone and computer simultaneously.
 Their adjustable ANC feature has a great performance, so they can help block out a wide range of noise.
-If noise cancelling is a priority, the usually cheaper Q30 have a better performance, especially when cutting out bass-range noise like rumbling engines when commuting or on a flight.
+If noise cancelling is a priority, the usually cheaper Q30 have better performance, especially when cutting out bass-range noise like rumbling engines when commuting or on a flight.

 See our review

 Their default sound profile lacks some low-bass, so genres like EDM will lack thump and rumble.
-Their neutral high-bass response helps bring warmth and body to your audio.
+Their well-balanced high-bass response helps bring warmth and body to your audio.
 They also work with an app that has an EQ and presets, so you can customize their sound to suit you.
 They last for around eight hours of continuous use with the ANC on, which is solid for truly wireless earbuds, and you can also top up the battery in the portable case, which holds about four additional charges.
-The earbuds also support multi-device pairing, meaning you can stay connected to your phone and computer at the same time.
+The earbuds also support multi-device pairing, meaning you can simultaneously stay connected to your phone and computer.

 See our review